-Quinn comes to Houston after two seasons at Arizona State, his second stint with the Sun Devils.
+Quinn came to Houston after two seasons at Arizona State, his second stint with the Sun Devils.
 Prior to joining the Arizona State program, he spent three seasons (2011-13) as the head coach at New Mexico State University.

 In his time with the Sun Devils, Blair earned consecutive NCAA Tournament